 We’re looking at how we can partner with organisations who share our approach and values, so that we are continually learning

 We’re continuing our work with Women in Tech to help reduce barriers to women in the Tech sector

 We will be running our second annual survey so we can track our progress on attitudes and experiences

-We’ll be producing our first Gender Pay report in 2021
+We’ll be producing our first Gender Pay Report

 We’re actively seeking opportunities to support training opportunities and retraining programmes

-We’re committing to keeping the conversation going by recognising key holidays and celebrations throughout 2021
+We’re committing to keeping the conversation going by recognising key holidays and celebrations throughout the year

 Partners and accreditations

 Mindful employer charter